grossoantonio/grossoantonio.github.io/en/felts.md

 ---
 layout: product-sections
-title: Felts
+title: Embossing Felts
 sections:

-    - title: Felts for printing
+    - title: Embossing felts
       description: |
           Our company can provide felts for the tanning manufacturing. <br>